20 Smart Home Tips and Tricks to Optimize Your Smart Home

 9) Expect issues.

-I’ve used smart home technology for nearly a half-decade now, and while I can tell you things have certainly gotten much better in terms of reliability and performance, there still are hiccups now and then.
-The great thing is, there’s a supportive community, and chances are somebody’s had the same problem at some point!
+I’ve used smart home technology for nearly a decade, and while things have gotten much better in terms of reliability and performance, there still are hiccups.
+The great thing is there’s a supportive community, and chances are somebody’s had the same problem at some point!
 We cover a few of the most common issues in our smart home troubleshooting guide.

 10) Hardwire where possible, or use solar power.

-Smart home devices, by and large, are battery-operated.
+Many mart home devices are battery-operated.
 While it’s nice to be able to place these devices anywhere you want, in a large smart home, that’s a lot of batteries to keep up with.
 Opt for hardwired smart devices: many have backup battery power if the power goes out.

 11) IFTTT is your best friend.